ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

 * If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

-## Before you add NFS storage
+## Before you add NFS storage to vCenter Server single-zone instances
 {: #vc_addingnfs-prereq}

 Do not add NFS storage from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 IBM will not manage NFS file shares that you manually add to an instance.

-## Procedure to add NFS storage to vCenter Server instances
+## Procedure to add NFS storage to vCenter Server single-zone instances
 {: #vc_addingnfs-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.